Applications for civil extended rights of audience are now open.

 Candidates are required to be able to demonstrate and evidence competence of these over the course of the assessment process.

 All applicants should be aware that the whole process to obtain extended rights of audience can take around nine months.
 There are various processes of application, assessment and acceptance that prospective candidates must undergo before they are permitted to exercise their rights of audience.
 Please note that much more detailed guidance is available in the rules and guidance sections and the dedicated pages for civil and criminal rights of audience at the bottom of this page.

-All applicants must submit an application form and the appropriate application fee to the Law Society.
+All applicants must submit an application form and the appropriate application fee to us.
 All applicants must then undergo a reference check and will be granted a Sitting-In card subject to a successful application.
 Applicants will thereafter be sent details of exams and training.

 The structure of the courses differ for criminal and civil rights of audience training.
-Before candidates are permitted to undertake either training course, they must have recorded six days experience of Sitting-In, which will allow them to become familiar with court procedure before completion of the course, although Sitting-In prior to commencing the course would be beneficial.
+Candidates must have recorded six days experience of Sitting-In to become familiar with court procedure before completion of the course, although Sitting-In prior to commencing the course would be beneficial.

 The courses take place over several weeks (usually at weekends) which all candidates must make themselves available for as all elements of the training must be completed.
 The courses comprise different assessments for the civil and criminal courses, some of which are oral and some written.
 There is no requirement to take the exams or the training course in any particular order.

 Following a candidate's successful completion of the course including obtaining passes in the oral and written assessments and the exams and completion of the required Sitting-In, a decision will be made by the Rights of Audience Sub-Committee whether the candidate is granted extended rights of audience under S25A Solicitors (Scotland) Act 1980.

 This is the final stage of the process.
 It is not possible to exercise your rights of audience before being introduced to court.